Adobe-Marketing-Cloud/aep-sdks-documentation/beta/experience-platform-extension/tutorials/README.md

 #### Prepare to provide feedback on:

-* [ ] Ease of use for the AEP Edge SDK APIs
+* [ ] Ease of use for the AEP Edge SDK APIs and select datasets
-* [ ] Use-cases when client-side XDM client-side events can be used over remote rules
+* [ ] Use-cases when XDM client-side events can be used over remote rules
+* [ ] Use-cases where multiple schemas and/or datasets can be used
 * [ ] What type of visitor identifiers do you currently sync using the AEP SDK?
 * [ ] Do you prefer syncing the visitor identifiers using a specialized API (example [syncIdentifier](https://aep-sdks.gitbook.io/docs/using-mobile-extensions/mobile-core/identity/identity-api-reference#syncidentifier)), XDM format, remote rules or a combination of these?